bennColl-cs4387/sizar/README.md

 As part of the second assignment, I have added the history of my terminal commands to solve the [git murder mystery](https://github.com/nivbend/gitstery):
 &rarr; [How I Solved the Git Murder Mystery](https://github.com/bennColl-cs4387/Sizar/blob/main/gmm/gmm_history_sizar.txt)

+As part of the third assignment, I have added the [codebase evaluation](https://github.com/bennColl-cs4387/Sizar/blob/main/first-fix/codbase-evaluation.md) for my first fix.